Skip to main content

 Teaching and learning

 Few of these diligent, aspirational students walk away on exams results day with anything other than a spring in their step.
-Previous head worked hard to raise the academic profile of the school, with current head seeing his job as continuing on this trajectory while expanding the extracurricular and fine tuning the pastoral offering.
-Means that despite the pressure at exam time, this school is never likely to become a hothouse – ‘I’m not here to turn it into a mini Winchester,’ he told us.
+School has worked hard to raise its academic profile of the school and has continued on this trajectory while expanding the extracurricular and fine tuning the pastoral offering.
+Means that despite the pressure at exam time, this school is never likely to become a hothouse – ‘we're not here to turn it into a mini Winchester,’ say staff.
 Parents wouldn’t, however, recommend it for, as one put it, ‘anyone who isn’t edging higher than average academically.’

 We visited the school during exam season, when classes featured everything from biology bingo to mix up maths.
 Students lapped up these innovative revision techniques and the teachers addressed them with warmth and sensitivity - none of that last minute stress that permeates some schools at this time of year.
 Teachers are committed not just in the classroom but outside of lessons too, with all expected to be part of a strong academic tutor system as well as to run at least one club, a legacy from the school’s boarding history.
 Some show an appetite for their subjects well beyond teaching – there is a professional mountaineer among the geography staff and a physics teacher spent time at NASA (his space suit hanging proudly at the back of the classroom) and more recently founded King’s Radio.
 Each is characterful in their own way, making for some spellbinding lessons, though one parent felt ‘there’s more staff turnover than I’d like to see – usually they go because they’re promoted, which is lovely for them and says a lot about the school, but it’s a shame for us.’